Djokovic, Nadal beat Italian teens to reach French Open QFs - WHIZ News

 And yet, to hear Djokovic tell it afterward, he had the kid right where he wanted him.
 Which turned out to be true.

-Rafael Nadal also faced an Italian who’s just 19 in the fourth round — and also took a bit of time to get going.
-Nadal’s trouble lasted all of eight games and less than 45 minutes Monday before he took control, ran his Roland Garros streak to 35 consecutive sets and joined Djokovic in reaching a record 15th quarterfinal at the clay-court major tournament.
+Rafael Nadal also faced an Italian who’s just 19 in the fourth round — and also needed a bit of time to get going.
+Nadal’s trouble lasted all of eight games and less than 45 minutes Monday before he seized control, ran his Roland Garros streak to 35 consecutive sets and joined Djokovic in reaching a record 15th quarterfinal at the clay-court major tournament.

 After dropping a pair of tiebreakers, Djokovic suddenly went from a big deficit to his best tennis.
 He grabbed 13 games in a row before Lorenzo Musetti stopped playing because of lower back pain and cramps while trailing 6-7 (7), 6-7 (2), 6-1, 6-0, 4-0.